YuZhaoY/InfluxDB-introduction/README.md

 # yzy
-The .docx is an introduction to InfluxDB.
+The .docx is an introduction about InfluxDB.